 On the other hand?
 As this article hopefully makes pretty clear, arugula is still a nutritious food with loads of health benefits, so it’s worth eating on the reg.

 But if you aren’t a huge fan or it’s not available, you can totally reap similar — or even bigger benefits — by swapping it out for other leafy greens.
 Watercress is another hearty, peppery option, while baby spinach is a milder alternative.

 The vast majority of humans can enjoy arugula in moderation with no issue.
 But it’s possible to be allergic to arugula (especially raw arugula), and you might be more prone if you have a history of grass or pollen allergies.

 The problem is, most people who have an arugula allergy don’t know it until they take a bite and start to have symptoms like swelling in the mouth, a feeling of choking in the throat, or even trouble breathing.

 Should you be worried?
 Thankfully, arugula allergies are pretty rare, so it’s unlikely that your salad will trigger a reaction.
 But if you notice any unusual symptoms shortly after eating arugula, you should definitely seek medical attention ASAP.

 You should also be mindful of your arugula intake (or intake of other dark green veggies) if you take a blood thinning med like warfarin, since the high vitamin K content can affect the way your blood clots and make your meds less effective.

-People on blood thinners don’t have to steer clear of arugula altogether, just make sure to not to go crazy.
-Two cups of arugula serves up 44 micrograms of vitamin K, which is around half the amount of vitamin K that those taking blood thinners should have in a day.
+People on blood thinners don’t have to steer clear of arugula altogether, just make sure to not to go wild.
+Two cups of arugula serves up a fair bit of vitamin K.

 Aim to keep your intake of leafy greens consistent from week to week.